Art in A Bathtub

 The collection of het Stedelijk Museum contains 90,000 works of art, the oldest dating back to 1870.
 Its broad collection includes paintings, sculptures, photography, film and applied arts.
 Major styles are represented – Bauhaus, De Stijl, De Amsterdamse School, CoBrA, pop art and minimal art.

-Book your ticket online and avoid the long waiting queue!
+Book your ticket online and avoid the long waiting queue.
+Tickets are valid all day and you can enter at any time between 10am and 5.45pm.

 Or combine an unforgettable hour-long Canal Cruise with a visit to the Stedelijk Museum!
 Skip the line and save money!